Hannah-SWJ/Ocular-disease-classifier/README.md

 - Other diseases/abnormalities (O)

 1. only used -> A / C / G / M / N
+   (5 class used because of the data unbalance)

 2. data size -> 512*512